Thinkmill/devops-env-vars/README.md

 This is especially true in for blueshyft, where requests often require the cooperation of shared internal services (such as the core, transaction engine, etc) and external services (such as remote partner APIs).

+Since both these approaches add values directly to the config object (without using `mergeConfig()`), values set in this way can't be overridden/set without code changes.

 #### blueshyft Apps

 For the blueshyft network of apps, the